Table of Contents Show

 Like so many other animals, deer mice do not get into long-term hibernation and hibernate in bouts and pieces to endure the harsh weather.

-Generally known by the name Field Mice, Deer mice are animals that hibernate in groups and.
+Generally known by the name Field Mice, Deer mice are animals hibernating in groups.
 They bundle up together from morning to late afternoon to stay warm.

-They wake up as the sun falls and go out in search of food.
+They wake up as the sun falls and search for food.
 After food forage is done, they come back to their hibernation spot and bundle up again.

 These mice make their nests and are always in a spot from where access to food and water is relatively easy.
 And before hibernation, they also make sure to store some food resources in close vicinity of their nests so that they won’t have to waste energy in foraging to faraway places for food next time.